PG-8/ansa-scraper/README.md

 - 23/7/2020 at 21:15 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
 - 23/7/2020 at 21:30 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
 - 23/7/2020 at 21:45 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 23/7/2020 at 22:00 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 23/7/2020 at 22:15 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 23/7/2020 at 22:30 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 23/7/2020 at 22:45 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 23/7/2020 at 23:00 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 23/7/2020 at 23:15 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 23/7/2020 at 23:30 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 23/7/2020 at 23:45 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi